tatumio/tatum-js/README.md

 ### Release Consideration
 Your changes will be released after merging the pull request.

+### How to add support for new RPC chain
+- Add new chain to the [Network.ts](./src/dto/Network.ts) enum (Check also LOAD_BALANCER_NETWORKS constants)
+- Add new class to the [tatum.ts](./src/service/tatum/tatum.ts) file
+- Add new chain getClient method in the [Utils.ts](./src/util/util.shared.ts) file
+- Add new chain CURRENCY_NAMES and DECIMALS constants in the [constants.ts](./src/util/constant.ts) file
+- Update README.md with new chain for status page and list.json
+- Add E2E test
 ---

 🙌 Thank you for helping make Tatum SDK better!
 Your contributions play a crucial role in its continuous improvement and growth.